MematiBas42/Ginkgo-Flashlight-Brightness-Control/README.md

 ## Prerequisites

 * **Root access** on your Android device.
-* A kernel that supports adjustable flashlight brightness (e.g., with Flopster101 patch).
+- A kernel that supports adjustable flashlight brightness — such as the [Flop Ginkgo Kernel by Flopster101](https://github.com/FlopKernel-Series/flop_ginkgo_kernel), which includes support for customizable LED levels.
 * A terminal emulator (e.g., Termux) with `su` command available.

 ## Installation